securityfirst/tent-content/contents_en/communications/mobile-phones/beginner/general-precautions.md

 ## Monitor for tampering.

+* 	Mark your device with something unique and not immediately noticeable to help you identify it.
-* 	Mark your SIM card, memory card, battery and device with something unique and not immediately noticeable to ensure items are not replaced.
+*   If they can be replaced, mark your SIM card, memory card, and battery to ensure they are not replaced.
 *	Use tamper-proof security tape at the edge of devices that open easily.
-(Tamper-proof security tape is cheap and easy to purchase online.)
+(Tamper-proof security tape is cheap and easy to purchase online in many areas.)

 ## Use an unlocked phone where possible.